PennyLaneAI/pennylane/doc/introduction/pulse.rst

 .. warning::
     The order of the coefficients and operators matters.
 When initializing the :class:`~.ParametrizedHamiltonian`, terms defined with fixed coefficients
-    should come before parametrized terms to prevent discrepancy in the wire order.
+    have to come before parametrized terms to prevent discrepancy in the wire order.
 When passing parameters, ensure that the order of the coefficient functions and the order of the parameters match.

 Convenience functions for building a ParametrizedHamiltonian